lipemat/wp-unit/README.md

 require __DIR__ . '/vendor/lipemat/wp-unit/includes/bootstrap-no-install.php';
 ```
 **Gotchas:**
 1. If you override the WP_UnitTestCase::setUp() method in your test class, be sure to call parent::setUp().
-Otherwise, any data you set during tests will persist to the database.
+Otherwise, any data you set during tests will persist in the database.
+   1. The test cases are designed to detect these kinds of issues, so if this is not setup correctly, you will see a warning in your test output.
 2. If your database tables are using MyISAM storage engines, data will persist.
-They may be converted to InnoDB or any other engine which supports transactions.
+   1. They must be converted to InnoDB or any other engine that supports transactions.

 ### Global filters which apply to all tests

-From within your wp-tests-config.php file add some filters to the $GLOBALS[ 'wp_tests_filters' ]
+From within your wp-tests-config.php file, add some filters to the $GLOBALS[ 'wp_tests_filters' ]
 ```php
 <?php
 $GLOBALS[ 'wp_tests_filters' ][ 'the_title' ] = function ( $title ) {